 Mr Shashi Irukulla specialises in upper gastro-intestinal, laparoscopic and bariatric surgery.
 The most common procedures he performs are laparoscopic cholecystectomy and laparoscopic inguinal hernia repair, laparoscopic Nissen fundoplication, laparoscopic gastric bypass, laparoscopic sleeve gastrectomy, gastric band surgery and gastric balloon insertion.
 He also undertakes advanced laparoscopic procedures, such as hiatus hernia surgery, and laparoscopic bile duct surgery for gallbladder disease.

-Mr Shashi Irukulla has led and is behind the innovative project of setting up an Oesophageal Manometry/pH monotoring service in his NHS post at St Peters Hospital, Chertsey, to help further diagnose reflux problems in patient’s ongoing symptoms.
-This is also available to private patients.
+Mr Shashi Irukulla established and lead the innovative project of establishing an Oesophageal Manometry/pH monotoring service at St Peter’s Hospital, Chertsey, to help further diagnose reflux problems in patients’ ongoing symptoms, which is also available to private patients.

 Since 2008 Mr Shashi Irukulla has developed an interest in treating patients with morbid obesity.
 In addition to his bariatric fellowship he has visited international bariatric centres in Hamburg, Germany, Bruges and Belgium to further his knowledge in this complex sub-specialty.
 He has his own team, including preparatory dietician, Bariatric Nurse Specialist and anaesthetists, for the personal and complete patient pathway towards their weight loss surgery finale.